-Echeveria 'Pulvicox' is a succulent that has stems with dark brown short hairs and green leaves with silvery hairs.
+Echeveria 'Pulvicox' is a succulent plant with stems with dark brown short hairs and green leaves with silvery hairs.
 The stems usually carry just a terminal rosette.
-In spring it produces flowers on long hairy stems.
+Flowers are orange-red and appear on long hairy stems in spring.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).